 Once the RCD testing is done, you should record and verify the results to BS 7671:

 The Inspection and Testing C&G 2391 practical exams

 A residual-current device (RCD), or residual-current circuit breaker (RCCB), is an electrical wiring device that disconnects a circuit whenever it detects that the electric current is not balanced between the energized conductor and the return neutral conductor

 Where an RCD with a rated residual operating current (In) not exceeding 30 mA is used to provide additional protection, testing should be carried out to ensure that the operating times of the RCD comply with the requirements of BS 7671.

-During the City and Guilds 2394 and 2395 practical assessment you will be required to perform the required tests on every RCD unit that is present in the electrical installation.
+During the City and Guilds 2391 practical assessment you will be required to perform the required tests on every RCD unit that is present in the electrical installation.

 Testing can be done from any point of the circuit (e.g. socket outlet) or at the outgoing terminals of the RCD itself.

 During the testing remember to constantly inspect the installation for faults and signs of damages.